WARNING: Your brain has been hacked. Instructions to follow.

-My mom and dad split up, and I felt like the deck was a little stacked against me.
+My mom and dad split up, and I didn’t have a feel for how I fit in, so I “surfed life” instead of swimming in it.
 Around the same time, we found out something was wrong with my little 3-year old sister, and after a lot of tests we discovered she was what you called back then, “retarded.”
-Now they’d say “developmentally delayed” or “disabled.”
+Now they’d say “developmentally disabled.”
 I didn’t care what you call it, she was different, and I realized, helpless in many ways.
-So I had to not treat her like a regular sister, so tricking her out of her cookies and making her Barbie prisoner to my GI Joe was out.
+So tricking her out of her cookies and making her Barbie prisoner to my GI Joe was out.
 And I love her to this day, but I knew I wouldn’t ever really know her like a big brother.

 I loved other things too, like bike riding, and chasing Claire Ryerson, and kissing her under the big pine tree in her backyard right before eating peanut butter and jelly sandwiches her mom made.
 But the high point of my week was Saturday cartoons.
 My mom would let me get wired on sugared cereal and watch TV in my Spider-Man pajamas all morning.

 My favorite cartoon hero at the time was Underdog.
 Remember Underdog?
 A dog with a cape and a secret power pill, who spends his days as Shoeshine Boy; a mild-mannered nobody.
 But whenever Polly Purebred, his love, is in distress, Shoeshine Boy runs inside a phone booth and…BOOM!
 He comes out in his superhero suit . . . and the phone booth always explodes.
 (My wife says that part “explains a lot”.)